 Both swims will finish at the boat launch ramps located inside the Oceanside Harbor.
 There will be a short run up the ramp to the actual finish mat.
 We will have volunteers in the water to help you get to your feet.

-NEW THIS YEAR: there will be separate wetsuit and traditional finish lines.
+There are separate wetsuit and traditional finish chutes.
 The finish volunteers will make sure you hit the right line.

 When you finish please be prepared for a volunteer to ask for your race number and distance swam.
 Also at the finish you will receive your finisher’s medal, trucker hat, lei and a big hug.
 You will be able to get your checked bag, using your swim cap and can use the showers located on the beach side of the parking lot just north of the bathrooms.

 All swimmers will receive a ticket for a complimentary breakfast.
-We will have breakfast burritos, Aacai Bowls and the Oceanside Firefighters Association will be offering a hot pancake breakfast.
-You will be able to purchase additional pancake breakfasts with a donation to the Oceanside Firefighters Association.
+We will have breakfast burritos or the Oceanside Firefighters Association will be offering a hot pancake breakfast.
+You will be able to purchase additional pancake breakfasts with a donation to the Oceanside Firefighters Association for friends and family.

 Awards will start at approximately 10:00 at the finish line area.
-There are for overall and a/g divisions for both swims and traditional as well as wetsuit swimmers.
+There are awards for overall and a/g divisions for both swim distances broken down for traditional and wetsuit swimmers.
+We go two deep and will have a special award for 60+ women and 70+ males.

 Parking and logistics